boualikamel/webpack-es6-starter/README.md

 # webpack-es6-starter

-This is a starter of configuration a webpack starter with ES6 and SASS technologies.
+this repo aims to introduce people to a webpack configuration with ES6 and SASS technologies with an adaptation of the concept of separation of concerns

 ![Capture](https://user-images.githubusercontent.com/37594056/72417120-7fec0980-3778-11ea-89ba-4253a952cd26.PNG)